Best Camping Blankets of 2026

 • Chemical-free, dye-free, and cruelty-free wool

-• Ample coverage for 1 or 2 people
+• Ample coverage for one or two people

-• Sheds water & debris well for a wool or fleece blanket
+• Sheds water and debris well for a wool blanket

 Cons